saarock/notty.js/README.md

 - **Customizable Notifications**: Tailor the appearance and behavior of toast notifications with options for position, animation, timeout, and more.
 - **Multiple Notification Types**: Display success, error, and loading notifications with predefined styles.
 - **Easy Integration**: Simple steps to integrate with both pure JavaScript and WordPress environments.
-- **Tailwind CSS**: Leverages Tailwind CSS for styling, allowing for further customization and consistency with your project’s design.
-- **Prism.js Support**: Includes Prism.js for syntax highlighting in examples and demos.

 ## License